WomensLaw serves and supports all survivors.

 What is the legal definition of abuse in Nebraska?

-This section defines abuse for the purposes of getting a domestic violence protection order.
-The following acts are considered abuse, also known as domestic violence, when they occur between family or household members:
+For the purposes of getting a domestic abuse protection order, the following acts are considered abuse when they occur between family or household members:

-- placing someone in fear of physical injury by making a “credible threat,” which means:
+• placing you in fear of physical injury by making a “credible threat,” which means:

-Note: You do not have to prove that the abuser had the intention to actually act on the threat, just that s/he seemed to have the ability to do so.
-If the abuser makes the threat while s/he is in jail, it can still be seen as a “credible threat.”2
+Note: You do not have to prove that the abuser had the intention to actually act on the threat, just that they seemed to have the ability to do so.
+If the abuser makes the threat while they are in jail, it can still be seen as a “credible threat.”2

-What types of protection orders are there?
+What types of domestic abuse protection orders are there?
 How long do they last?

 In Nebraska, there are ex parte temporary protection orders and final protection orders.